shawn-y-sun/Customer_Analytics_Retail/README.md

 #### Own Price Elasticity Brand 5
-We fit our model and calcuate the price elasticity for brand 5 at the same 'test price range'<br>
+We fit our model and calculate the price elasticity for brand 5 at the same 'test price range'<br>
 By visualizing the result, we get<br>
 ![image](https://user-images.githubusercontent.com/77659538/110494977-0c048180-812f-11eb-8b0e-699f82603802.png)